SolitudeSF/colorcol/README.md

 # colorcol
-[kakoune](https://kakoune.org) plugin, that displays color previews inline.
+[kakoune](https://kakoune.org) plugin, that displays color previews inline/near target string/in gutter.

 For now supported formats are `#rgb` and `#rrggbb`.